SofianeHamlaoui/Lockdoor-Framework/README.rst

    - **Installation**: You can install the tool automatically using the installer.sh , Manually or on Docker [COMING SOON]

-Resources and cheatsheets: (Added value)
+Resources and cheatsheets 📙 : (Added value)
 --------------------------
    - **Resources**: That's what makes **Lockdoor** Added value, Lockdoor Doesn't contain only tools !
 Pentesing and Security Assessment Findings Reports templates (Added value) , Pentesting walkthrough examples and tempales (Added value) and more.